HuangChingHan/Final-grade-nn/README.md

-# NN
+# Create a simple Neural Network in python.
-Create a simple NN in python.
+# It seems like there is some error in accuracy...